 largely of, yes, you guessed it, cake.

-Reluctantly I tucked in but I resolved to find somewhere else
+Reluctantly I tucked in, but I resolved to find somewhere else

 for the most important meal of the day.
 What I found was better in terms of its

-and this time included the pizza and countless varieties of Lindor
+surroundings and atmosphere, but the food was the same and this time included the aforementioned pizza and countless varieties of Lindor

 1125 train to Milan after a pizza, an almond croissant plus tea plus a filled